 - No uncertainty about reinvestment

-If you have a 5-year time period, you would need a 5-year default-free bond.
+If you have five years, you would need a 5-year default-free bond.
 You couldn’t use a 2-year bond and then purchase a 3-year bond to fill the gap as there would be reinvestment risk.

 There are three key insights when understanding the risk-free rate: